 The First Checking account is a great introductory account for children from ages 13 to 17.
 This account acts as training wheels for kids and teaches them money management skills while allowing parents to implement restrictions.

-The account holder can earn up to 0.25% APY on their balance.
+The account holder can earn interest on their balance.
 This account reimburses up to $12 per month of domestic ATM fees, and there are no monthly fees or overdraft fees.

 Golden Checking Account